sonalys/sonalys.dev/content/blog/ddd-with-golang/_index.md

 }
 ```

-In this example, all our modeled processes occurs in memory, we have a deterministic state machine controlling all possible transitions.
+In this example, all our modeled processes occur in memory; we have a deterministic state machine controlling all possible transitions.
-This is initially trivial, when the cardinality of your entities is not high.
-But if you start to consider for example, that the Ledger might have millions of entries,
+This is initially trivial when the cardinality of your entities is not high.
+But if you start to consider, for example, that the Ledger might have millions of entries,
 you might want to decouple the Ledger from the Expenses.

-Let's imagine an example where ledger still has some control over expenses, while not loading millions of rows into memory.
+Let's imagine an example where the ledger still has some control over expenses, while not loading millions of rows into memory.

 ```go
 // previous code